 Dr. Petia Yanchulova Merica-Jones

-At Sofia University I taught a course in the Summer 2025 semester on using Python for astronomical data analysis of space telescope data.
-Before this I was a postdoctoral researcher in the ISM*@ST group at the Space Telescope Science Institute, where I worked with Dr. Karl Gordon and Dr. Claire Murray on the Scylla project and other surveys using the BEAST tool to study dust and interstellar medium properties in nearby galaxies.
+Previously, I was a postdoctoral researcher in the ISM*@ST group at the Space Telescope Science Institute, where I worked with Dr. Karl Gordon on measuring interstellar dust extinction in M31, M33 and the SMC, and with Dr. Claire Murray on the Scylla project and other surveys using the BEAST tool to study dust and interstellar medium properties in nearby galaxies.

-I received my PhD in Physics (Astrophysics) from the University of California, San Diego in 2020 where Karin Sandstrom was my academic advisor.
+I received my PhD in Physics with Astrophysics from the University of California, San Diego in 2020 where Karin Sandstrom was my academic advisor.

 Research